scritcash/scrit-whitepaper/scrit-whitepaper.md

-The governance Codechain contains a definition file that includes start and lengths of epochs, the mint identity keys, the key lists, and a committment of future DBC creation or distruction.
+The governance Codechain contains a definition file that includes start and lengths of epochs, the mint identity keys, the key lists, and a commitment of future DBC creation or destruction.

 Wallets
 =======